Ron DeSantis' allies mock Donald Trump after he was booed at Iowa-Iowa State football game

 Never Back Down, the pro-DeSantis political action committee released a video Tuesday mocking Trump for the scattered boos and middle finger hand gestures that he took at Saturday's Iowa-Iowa State college football game.

-"Iowa is done with Trump," the video said, a claim immediately disputed by the former president's campaign.
+"Iowa is done with Trump," the video said.
+"Trump's message to Iowa?" the caption said.
+"A middle finger."

-The capacity crowd at Iowa State's stadium in Ames overwhelmingly cheered Trump, allies said.
+Trump allies said the crowd at Iowa State's stadium in Ames overwhelmingly cheered the 2024 frontrunner.
 Some added that DeSantis also got hooted on as he mingled with the fans.

 "Ron DeSantis goes to a college football game in a sweater vest and all he got was a middle finger," said Trump spokeswoman Liz Harrington on the social media site X, formerly known as Twitter.